phil65/PrettyQt/docs/features/validators.md

 - validate string based on a Callable (Signature: Callable[[str], bool])

-Apart from LineEdits, PlainTextEdits also gained the ability to take a validator.
+Apart from LineEdits, ComboBoxes and SpinBoxes, PlainTextEdits also gained the ability to take a validator.

 The set_validator method also gained a "strict" keyword argument, which wraps the passed validator into a NotStrictValidator, effectively removing the "Invalid" state.
 That way